Content Marketing for Therapists:

 Let’s get started!

-marketing for therapists
+content marketing for therapists

 Whether you have been in private practice for years, or have just recently left a larger group to establish a practise of your own, the idea of establishing and online presence and coming up with a marketing plan can seem like an impossibly complex goal.